 Facebook’s guidelines for posting reviews on Facebook Pages indicate that the reviewer should have a personal experience to share, but doesn’t necessarily have to be a client or customer.

-- Should focus on the product or service offered by the business
+- Focus on the product or service offered by the business

-- Shouldn't manage the Page for that business
+- Not manage the page for that business

 Yelp has the most-restrictive rules for posting reviews.